-At the 2022 FIRST Championship, teams are split into 6 divisions.
+At the 2023 FIRST Championship, teams are split into 8 divisions.
 The process used to assign teams to their division is as follows:

-- 1. Rookies are assigned randomly, team by team, sequentially to divisions (i.e. a team in Division 1, a team in Division 2, a team in Division 3, a team in Division 4, a team in Division 5, a team in Division 6, then back to Division 1 again, until Rookies are all assigned to a division). - 2.
+- 1. Rookies are assigned randomly, team by team, sequentially to divisions (i.e. a team in Division 1, a team in Division 2, a team in Division 3, a team in Division 4, a team in Division 5, a team in Division 6, a team in Division 7, a team in Division 8, then back to Division 1 again, until Rookies are all assigned to a division). - 2.
 Step 1 is repeated with veteran teams.

-Each division plays a standard tournament as described in Qualification MATCHES and Playoff MATCHES to produce the division Champions.
-Those 6 division Champions proceed to the Championship Playoffs, on the Einstein FIELDS, to determine the 2022 FIRST Robotics Competition Championship Winners, per FIRST Championship Playoffs.
+Each division plays a standard tournament as described in Section 11.6 Qualification MATCHES and Section 11.7 Playoff MATCHES to produce the division Champions.
+Those 8 division Champions proceed to the Championship Playoffs, on the Einstein FIELDS, to determine the 2023 FIRST Robotics Competition Championship Winners, per Section 11.9.4 FIRST Championship Playoffs.